Ken G. Hall: Middle career: 1935–1937

 Needing a sure-fire hit, Hall then persuaded Bert Bailey to reprise his role as Dad Rudd in Grandad Rudd (1935), based on a play co-written by Bailey.
 It was popular, although not as big a hit as On Our Selection.

 Hall intended to follow this movie with a version of Robbery Under Arms but decided not to proceed because of uncertainty arising from a ban the NSW government had on films about bushrangers.
 Cinesound ceased production for several months in 1935 to enable Hall to travel to Hollywood and research production methods.

 Hall returned to Australia with new filmmaking equipment and an American screenwriter Edmond Seward, who was to take over Cinesound's story department.
 Seward wrote Thoroughbred (1936), a horse racing drama based on the life of Phar Lap.
 It starred imported Hollywood actor Helen Twelvetrees and was a success.

 Seward also wrote Hall's next film, Orphan of the Wilderness (1936), the story of a boxing kangaroo.
 It was meant to be a 50-minute movie in the vein of Cinesound Varieties but Hall decided to expand it to feature length.

 Hall returned to comedy with It Isn't Done (1937), based on an idea by its star, Cecil Kellaway.
 It was the first movie Hall made from a script by Frank Harvey, who would write most of his subsequent films.
 It was also the film debut of Shirley Ann Richards.

 Richards was the female lead in Hall's next film, Tall Timbers (1937), an adventure tale set in logging country, based on a story by Frank Hurley.
+It was followed by Lovers and Luggers.

 Comic series: 1938–1940

-Hall made two films the comic, George Wallace: Let George Do It (1938) and Gone to the Dogs.

-In between these two he made a third Rudd film, Dad and Dave Come to Town (1938), which featured a performance from a young Peter Finch.
+Hall made two films with comic George Wallace: Let George Do It (1938) and Gone to the Dogs.
+In between these two, he made a third Rudd film, Dad and Dave Come to Town (1938), which featured a performance from a young Peter Finch.
+This has been described as one of Hall's most personal movies.

 Hall gave Finch a bigger role in Mr Chedworth Steps Out (1939), a vehicle for Cecil Kellaway.
-Hall produced and co-wrote but did not direct Come Up Smiling (1939), a vehicle for Will Mahoney.
+Hall produced and co-wrote, but did not direct, Come Up Smiling (1939), a vehicle for Will Mahoney.
 He made a fourth and final Rudd, Dad Rudd, M.P.
 (1940), which introduced Grant Taylor.